 Assumption-based marketing is the process of making assumptions (or guesses) of the demographics that are most likely to purchase your product.
 With the example of a diet product, one might assume that the target audience consists of single females ages 18-24 with moderate to high income and interest in fashion.
 Based on these assumptions, one could use targeting tools to send a campaign to this demographic.
 The cost of this approach will be lower than the shotgun approach, people you want to see your message will see it.
 Remember though, this approach is based on the assumptions of the marketing/sales team of who the customer is, or might be.
 What if you are wrong?
 What if the people you want to see your marketing message are not the people that are actually likely to buy your product?
 Assumption-based marketing is a gamble.

 Data-Driven Marketing Approach

 This approach begins by analyzing existing customer data.
 By looking at actual customer data, you can get a better picture of who your actual customer is.
-If your customer file doesn’t have enough information to truly understand who your customer is, you can use a company like American Name Services to append more relevant demographic, socioeconomic, and psychographic data to your current customer file.
+If your customer file doesn’t have enough information to truly understand who your customer is, you can use a company like ANS to append more relevant demographic, socioeconomic, and psychographic data to your current customer file.
 The modeled data is can then be used to create a customer profile representing who your customer really is.
 After thorough analysis, a campaign can be created to target consumers that match the customer profile.
 The resulting audience will be much smaller, but highly targeted and based on real data.

 While the shotgun approach will lead to reaching a greater number of people, it will not help the company to increase ROI or profit.
 In fact, you are more likely to lose money with this approach.
 The high cost of acquisition with this approach can outweigh the revenue generated from it.
 Marketing messages also have to be generalized making them less personal for each consumer that sees it.